 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each forum will require a thread between 300–400 words, and a minimum of 2 replies to 2 other classmates’ threads, with each reply between 150–250 words.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
+Each discussion will require a thread between 300–400 words, and a minimum of 2 replies to 2 other classmates’ threads, with each reply between 150–250 words.

-Each course assessment will cover the Readings & Study material for the modules/weeks in which the text readings are assigned.
+Each chapter assessment assignment will cover the Learn material for the modules: weeks in which the text readings are assigned in the publisher platform.
 They are designed to support comprehension of key concepts noted in the learning objectives.

-Each reinforcement activity will cover the Reading & Study material for the modules/weeks in which it is assigned.
+Each quiz reinforcement activity will cover the Learn & Interact Textbook material for the modules: weeks in which it is assigned in the publisher platform.

 The student will write an article critique from provided articles, in at least 600 words, summarizing and critiquing the article.
-This assignment must be submitted through SafeAssign.
+This assignment must be submitted through Turnitin.

-Final: The student will write a 4–6-page paper on a course-related topic.
+The student will write a 4–6-page paper on a course-related topic in current APA format.
 The student must cite from 5–7 sources.
-This paper must be submitted through the SafeAssign link.
+This paper must be submitted through the Turnitin link.

-Each test will cover the Reading & Study material for the modules/weeks in which it is assigned.
-Each test will be open-book/open-notes, contain 26–32 questions, and will have a 1-hour and 45-minute time limit.
+Each quiz will cover the Learn material for the modules: weeks in which it is assigned.
+Each quiz will be open-book/open-notes, contain 24–32 questions, and will have a 1-hour and 45-minute time limit.